 Cilo Gear City Pack Review

-The Cilo Gear 30L City Pack is a highly functional and versatile laptop backpack with a design that draws heavily upon the company's high performance alpine climbing packs.
+The Cilo Gear 30L City Pack is a highly functional and versatile laptop backpack with a design that draws heavily upon the company's high-performance alpine climbing packs.
 The City Pack has three distinct storage options: a large central compartment, a padded side access laptop sleeve, and three zippered pockets of varying sizes.
-This simple and effective storage combined with high quality materials make the City Pack on of our top rated laptop bags.
+This simple and effective storage combined with high-quality materials makes the City Pack one of our top-rated laptop bags.

 The City Pack's main compartment is very large — nearly capable of swallowing an entire 12-pack — and features a white interior that helps you find items quickly and easily.
-The padded laptop sleeve can be accessed through either the main opening or a watertight side access zipper, the latter of which provides instant access to your computer even when the bag is packed full.
+The padded laptop sleeve is accessible through either the main opening or a watertight side access zipper, the latter of which provides instant access to your computer even when the bag is packed full.
 With similar functionality, the City Pack has three zippered pockets: the largest one lies under the pack's lid, another rests inside the top of the pack's main compartment, and a third hides near the top exterior of the pack.
-These pockets are excellent because they provide very easy access, moderately easy access, and secure internal storage for valuables; all you need and nothing more.
+These pockets are excellent because they provide easy access and secure internal storage for valuables; all you need and nothing more.

-Unlike most other bags reviewed here the City Pack's materials are both high quality and lightweight.
+Unlike most other bags reviewed here, the City Pack's materials are both high quality and lightweight.
 Light is good!
 The City Pack weighs a pound and a quarter less than the other two bags with similar capacity.
 This is important because you're carrying the bag all day, everyday.
-Less weight means less strain on your body and it makes biking and walking easier and more enjoyable.
-Although weight is not factored into our numerical rankings the we view the City Pack's low weight as a huge advantage over other bags.
+Less weight means less strain on your body, and it makes biking and walking easier and more enjoyable.
+Although weight is not part of our numerical rankings, we view the City Pack's low weight as a huge advantage over other bags.

 The City Pack is available in two sizes: Normal and Long.
 All in all, the City Pack is a wonderfully versatile backpack capable of everything from the most grueling commutes to casual day hikes along the coast and large trips to the grocery store.

-The City Pack is a recent addition to Cilo Gear's line and the kinks have yet to be worked out of its design.
+The City Pack is a recent addition to Cilo Gear's line, and some kinks remain in its design.
 The most significant drawback to the current version is the unrefined laptop storage, which is quite rudimentary.
-A nylon sleeve, similar to a hydration sleeve, holds a ¼" sheet of closed cell foam that's been folded in two.
-This foam serves as the protection for your laptop, and while it provides adequate protection against bumps and drops, it is in need of refinement.
+A nylon sleeve, similar to a hydration sleeve, holds a ¼" sheet of closed cell foam folded in two.
+This foam serves as the protection for your laptop, and while it provides adequate protection against bumps and drops, it needs refinement.
 Other laptop backpacks, such as those from larger companies like Timbuk2, have well-refined laptop storage with padding on three sides.
 The City Pack is well padded on the bottom, but not on the sides.
 Its back panel is also the narrowest of all laptop backpacks reviewed here; making the bag an inch wider might allow for more padding.

-Another minor gripe: when the bag isn't loaded the main compartment can be quite floppy.
-This has no effect on performance, but it looks less than ideal.
-Our testers suggest a slightly wider back panel and slightly thinner (measured perpendicular to the back panel) main compartment with more rigid or thicker foam back panel.
+Another minor gripe: when the bag is empty, the main compartment can be quite floppy.
+This issue has no effect on performance, but it looks less than ideal.
+Our testers suggest a slightly wider back panel and marginally thinner (measured perpendicular to the back panel) main compartment with a more rigid or thicker foam back panel.
 These drawbacks aside, the City Pack is our favorite large laptop backpack.

 The City Pack is available only through custom order with Cilo Gear.
 Expect construction to take up to a month.
 Call them for details: 503.305.3858